 Many residents of Kansas will remember the stories their parents and grandparents told of the Dust Bowl.

-A great drought afflicted the region from 1930 until 1941, which subsequently caused a seemingly never-ending series of dust storms which blocked all visibility to as little as 3 feet (1 meter) at times.
+A great drought afflicted the region from 1930 until 1941, which subsequently caused a seemingly never-ending series of dust storms that blocked all visibility to as little as 3 feet (1 meter) at times.

 The effects of the drought and the dust storms were the icing on the cake that was the economic disaster of the times, which already included rapidly falling wheat prices and the Great Depression.